kfukutom/urban-informatics/README.md

 University of Michigan, URP 535 -- Ken Fukutomi

 ### Authors of the Paper
-- Ramshankar Yadhunath (Amrita School of Engineering, Bengaluru)
-- Srivenkata Srikanth (Amrita School of Engineering, Bengaluru) --
+- Ken Fukutomi (University of Michigan, Urban Tech B.Sc.,)

 # **Introduction 📌**